 To take the HiSET exam in the state of New Hampshire, you must meet the following eligibility requirements:

-- Age: You must be at least 18 years of age and out of high school to take the HiSET exam.
+- Age: You must be at least 18 years of age to take the HiSET exam.
 For exceptions to this requirement, review additional policies listed on the New Hampshire Adult Education site.

 - Residency: You must be a resident of New Hampshire or physically reside in New Hampshire to take the HiSET exam at a test center in New Hampshire.
 You will need to provide proof that you live in New Hampshire with a valid driver's license or other proof of residency.
 Contact the state office or agency for more information.

 - Test Preparation or Instruction: New Hampshire does not have any test preparation or instruction requirements to take the initial test.
 However, they do encourage instruction before retesting.
 See below for more information.